Yuisei-Maruyama/MyPortfolio_Vite_Vue/README.md

 npx husky-init && npm install
 ```

-you have a file called `.husky/pre-commit`, so change it to run `npm run lint-staged`.
+you have a file called `.husky/pre-commit`, so change it to run `npm run lint-fix`.

 (before)
 ```